centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ###  **Account**
 _B2B_
 Account is a company or individual buying Wholesale with a profile stored in Centra.
 An Account can be represented by several Buyers.
 Information about the Account is stored where customer information is stored.
 Examples are: Customer Number, Buyers, Addresses.
-There are also attributes for segmentation such as Market, Price List and Warehouse Group.
+There are also attributes for segmentation such as Market, Price List and Allocation Rule.
 Accounts are only used in the Wholesale module of Centra.
 The corresponding concept in the Direct-to-Consumer module is Customer.

 ### **Affiliate**
 _B2C_